5GZORRO/issm/scripts/actuator/README.md

-# scripts/issm-actuator
+# scripts/actuator

 Log into a VM that has a connectivity to ISSM Kafka (see [pre-requisites](https://github.com/5GZORRO/issm#pre-requisites))

 ## Actuator

-Setup the actuator.
-This part consists of an actuation code that publishes an intent to ISSM Workflow manager to consume and run a codified business flow for it
+Setup the actuator which consists an invoker that publishes an intent to ISSM Workflow manager to consume and run a codified business flow for it.

-Currently the following operation intent are supported:
+Currently the following intent operation is supported:

-* submit_intent
+* `submit_intent`

 ### Clone this repository

 ```
 cd ~
 git clone https://github.com/5GZORRO/issm.git
-cd issm/scripts/issm-agent
+cd issm/scripts/actuator
 ```

 ### Configure pip